sandhya-k/On-boarding-and-Off-boarding-guide/chapter2.md

 - People should be documenting their work as they go, so things don't pile up and forgotten.

 - If you're working on a bigger project, have someone who knows what's going on, so if you fall sick or are out of the office, they can pick up where you left off.
-Some people refer to this as the "bus factor" (in other words, document your projects well enough in case you get by a bus).
+Some people refer to this as the "bus factor" (in other words, document your projects well enough in case you get hit by a bus).

 - If you have a question, write it down.
 When you learn the answer to that question, write that down too.